 Practical and personal experience has taught me that gentle bodywork, acupuncture and sound therapy can be highly restorative for the nervous system and extremely effective at alleviating a multitude of health concerns, chronic or acute, spiritual, mental, emotional or physical in nature.
 I am deeply passionate about all forms of gentle, non-invasive medicine and when it comes to working with the body, I feel consistently awed by the change that can arise from doing less and listening more.

-My approach to working with the body is inspired by the foundational writings of Osteopathic Doctors, A.T.
-Still, William Sutherland and Rollin Becker as well as my teachers of Craniosacral Therapy, East Asian Bodywork, Classical Chinese Medicine, Japanese Meridian Therapy and Sound Healing Technique.
+My approach to working with the body is inspired by the foundational works of William Sutherland, as well as my contemporary teachers of Craniosacral Therapy, East Asian Bodywork, Classical Chinese Medicine, Japanese Meridian Therapy and Sound Healing Technique.
+I practice Kiiko Mastumoto Style Acupuncture, in the Lineage of Japanese Acupuncture Master, Master Nagano.
+It is a hands-on approach, relying greatly on palpation for diagnosis and appropriate point selection.
 I have been fortunate to have many wonderful teachers on this path and I am very grateful to them all.

 “The more I think I know about the living human body, the more I realize how vast